gecskpdev/NearbyHostel/HOSTEL_README.md

 - **Add Hostels**: Only admins and super admins can add new hostels
 - **Hostel Information**: Complete hostel details including name, description, location (Google Maps link), contact info, and pricing
 - **Image Management**: Support for multiple hostel images with primary image designation
+- **Image Slider & Fullscreen View**: Hostel images are displayed in a modern Swiper slider.
+Click any image to view it fullscreen in a high-quality modal/lightbox.
 - **Categories & Filtering**: Dynamic categorization system for amenities, room types, location types, price ranges, and atmosphere

 ### ⭐ Ratings & Reviews